cupnoodle/fluffyes/28-creating-ui-in-code-1.md

 In this post, we will learn how to create UILabel / UIImageView / UIButton in code and also create IBAction for UIButton.
-Part 2 of this post will cover how to create Auto Layout constraint in code.
+Part 2 of this post will cover how to create Auto Layout constraint in code (Work in progress).